UCR-Robotics/ee245/README.md

 - After `roslaunch ee245 robot.launch`, it's better to start your script soon.
 This launch file will enable onboard state estimation.
 Kalman Filter may diverge or have large noise if the robot stays stationary for a long time.

+## Introduction to the framework
+Please notice the following differences between `cmdPosition` and `goTo` APIs.
+### goTo
+- This is a high level waypoint navigation command that will do onboard planning for you.
+- This command uses 7th-order minimum snap trajectory planning.
+- This command cannot be updated at high frequency and the duration should be greater than 1 second.
+(Otherwise the robot will be unstable and go crazy.)
+- It's recommended to use `relative=True` for `goTo` command for our lab assignments.
+- When switching from high level command to low level command, it works immediately.

+### cmdPosition
+- This is a low level command that needs to be continuously updated.
+- This command does not involve any onboard planning.
+You need to do trajectory planning and send desired states to the robot at high frequency.
+- The recommended update frequency for `cmdPosition` is 10Hz.
+- This command can only work with global/world coordinate (no relative movement).
+Make sure the position you send is in the world frame.
+- When switching from low level command to high level command, there will be a recovery time of 2 seconds.
+During the recovery time, you will observe that the robot moves randomly due to the drift of state estimation.
+- If no more low level or high level command coming in for 2 seconds, the robot will fall to the ground.